-Pittsburgh Steelers Super Bowl Window Is Closing—And Fast
+Pittsburgh Steelers' Super Bowl Window Is Closing—And Fast

 The Steelers linebackers couldn't cover Baltimore tight ends.
 Maxx Williams, Nick Boyle and Mark Andrews combined to make 10 receptions for 99 yards.

-John Brown, meanwhile, burnt Pittsburgh's best cornerback, Joe Haden, on a couple occasions, including the game's opening touchdown:
+John Brown, meanwhile, burned Pittsburgh's best cornerback, Joe Haden, on a couple occasions, including the game's opening touchdown:

 NFL @NFL